+[1] ASTM D6241 is now the standard puncture resistance test required by AASHTO and NTPEP.
+NTPEP will continue to publish product data, tested under ASTM D4833, until the product is retested under ASTM D6241.

+[2] Provide certified test data to the Department.
+Include strength retention data at 0, 150, 300, and 500 hours

+For Type E material, supply fabric conforming to the requirements of AASHTO M288, Section 10, Table 8.
+The Department will accept Type E material based on certified test data.

+All minimum strengths shown are average roll minimum values in the weakest principal direction.

+Ensure that the fabric is free of any treatment that might significantly alter its physical properties.

+During shipment and storage, wrap the fabric in a heavy-duty protective covering to protect it from UV deterioration, direct sunlight, dirt, dust, and other debris.

+Furnish materials according to the Department’s Qualified Products List (QPL).

 712.10 Prefabricated Edge Underdrain.
 Furnish prefabricated edge underdrain consisting of a polymeric core with a minimum thickness of 1 inch (25 mm) wrapped in fabric according to 712.09, Type A. Ensure that the underdrain is flexible, rectangular in shape, and of hollow construction.
 Use core material that is resistant to petroleum-based chemicals, naturally occurring soil chemicals, and road de-icing agents.
 The core material will have sufficient flexibility to withstand bending and handling during installation without damage.
 The core will provide a minimum of 100 square inches (0.064 m2) unobstructed (one side only) drainage area per 1 foot (0.3 m) of width.
 Side walls of the core will have at least 5 percent open area to permit unobstructed flow through the filter and wall to the core.
 The required minimum compressive strength of the prefabricated edge drain is 6000 pounds per square foot (290 kPa) with a maximum 20 percent compression in a parallel plate compression test (ASTM D 695).
 The minimum (single side) core flow capacity is 10 gallons per minute per foot of width for a 0.1 gradient at 10 pounds per square inch bladder load according to ASTM D 4716.
 Furnish the manufacturer’s certified test results as specified 101.03.